jacquelinekay/cppnow2017/reflection/slides.md

 - Number of members in a struct rarely exceeds 10
 - Interface to this hash could be improved
-- Hash performance could be improved by "compressing" the representation (more work at compile time)
+- Hash is not perfect for all strings from 0 to max-length: exhaustive test finds some collisions
 - But, with or without reflection, metaprogramming could become more "practical" with efficient runtime to compile-time mappings

 ---

-# Miscellaneous thoughts on performance

----

 # Compile times

-- Type-based metaprogramming generally faster than value-based
+- "Alias-based" metaprogramming generally faster than value-based
-  - Refer to [metaben.ch](metaben.ch), Odin Holmes's blog and presentations
+  - Refer to [metaben.ch](metaben.ch), Odin Holmes's blog and presentation
-- This is the best justification for `reflexpr` style API
+- Probably the best justification for `reflexpr` style
 - priority(human time) > priority(compiler time)?
 Who decides?
 - Is compiler speed a library issue, language issue, or QoI issue?